-- We can tell you how your vaccination is covered by your plan and explain your share of the cost including whether the vaccination is covered by Medicare Part D or Part B. - We can tell you how to keep your own cost down by using providers and pharmacies in your network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.
+- We can tell you how to keep your own cost down by using providers and pharmacies in your network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.